Constipation is a problem passing stool. Stool may be too hard or dry to pass. It is a common health problem.

-- Have constipation that lasts longer than 2-3 weeks
+- Constipation that lasts longer than 2 to 3 weeks

-- Have signs of an infection, such as fever or chills
+- Signs of an infection, such as fever or chills

-- Have pain or burning in the anal area with or without a bowel movement
+- Pain or burning in the anal area with or without a bowel movement

 |Copyright © Nucleus Medical Media, Inc.|

 The goal of treatment is to promote bowel movements.
 Choices are: